natario1/ViewPrinter/README.md

 }
 ```

-The pre-print mode gives a actual preview of the final document.
+The pre-print mode gives an actual preview of the final document.
 This can be toggled
-in the live editor using `documentView.showPrintPreview(boolean)`: every `Printable` view
+in the live editor using `documentView.enterPrintPreview()` and `documentView.exitPrintPreview()`.

-in the hierarchy will enter the pre-print / post-print mode.
+With these, every `Printable` view in the hierarchy will enter its pre-print / post-print mode.
+If there are no `Printable` views, these methods have no noticeable effect.

 # Contributions